nrfconnect/sdk-nrf/samples/crypto/hkdf/README.rst

 The HMAC Key Derivation Function (HKDF) sample shows how to derive keys with the HKDF algorithm, using a sample key, salt, and additional data.

-Overview
-********

-The sample follows these steps:

-1. First, the sample initializes the Platform Security Architecture (PSA) API.

-#.
-Then, it performs key derivation:

-   a.
-The input key is imported into the PSA crypto keystore.
-   #.
-The output key is derived.

-#.
-Afterwards, it performs cleanup:

-   a.
-The input and the output keys are removed from the PSA crypto keystore.

 Requirements
 ************